NOT-REAL-GAMES/Murder/README.md

 ### Murder is an editor for Bevy, built in Bevy.

-It is intended to be made in accordance with the design principles laid out in [the design document](https://bevyengine.github.io/bevy_editor_prototypes/) made by the official Bevy team.
+It is intended to be made ~~in accordance with the design principles laid out in [the design document](https://bevyengine.github.io/bevy_editor_prototypes/) made by the official Bevy team.~~ Disregard that: the design principles are a bit undecided as is as I try different approaches to make a usable editor.

 ---